SashiniWeliketiya/IT2234-P-/DAY_10/readme.md

 ➕ Click on “Insert Document”

-📝 Fill out the fields using the friendly UI
+📝 Fill out the fields

-✅ Hit “Insert” and you're done!
+✅ Hit “Insert”